kumar303/github-focus/README.md

 WEB_EXT_API_KEY=jwt_issuer_from_devhub WEB_EXT_API_SECRET=jwt_secret_from_devhub yarn build-alpha
 ```

-Move the file from `web-ext-artifacts` to `dist/xpi`.
-Commit and tag the version.
+Commit the dist file and tag the version.
 You can now install this XPI file in Firefox.

 ## Release